 The following solution approaches will be studied:

 Solution 1: Slice-specific separate RACH resources pool can be configured per slice or per slice group, in addition to the existing common RACH resources.

+Solution 1 can meet both intention 1 and intention 2.
+The complexity and impact on specifications is low.
+Solution 1 is recommended for normative work.

 Solution 2: Slice-specific RACH parameters prioritization can be configured per slice or per slice group.

 Neither solution may not be applicable to all possible slices.

+Solution 2 can meet intention 2.
+The complexity and impact on specifications is low.
+Solution 2 is recommended for normative work.

 6 Study necessity and mechanisms to support service continuity